 Sassou in 2015 introduced a referendum that allowed him to extend his stay in power, the opposition described the heated referendum voting as a constitutional coup.

 He won polls of March 20, 2016, a poll that was more famed for the communication blackout that characterized it and also the pockets of violence that erupted after the announcement of results.
 With five years on his 31 year rule, Sassou will clock 36 years in power before the 2021 polls.

 He became president after his rebel group took power in January 1986 and for the next three decades he has been in charge of Uganda.

-He recently won the country’s very heated poll to extend his 30 years for a further five years before the next elections in 2021.
+He won the country’s very heated poll in 2016 to extend his 30 years for a further five years before the next elections in 2021.

 Arab Spring and how it ousted long serving rulers up north

-It is instructive to note that the long serving rulers in north Africa became victims of the Arab Spring which spread through the maghreb region in 2012/2011.
+It is instructive to note that the long serving rulers in north Africa became victims of the Arab Spring which spread through the Maghreb region in 2012/2013.

 Egypt’s Hosni Mubarak, Tunisian leader Zine al Abideen Ben Ali and Muammar al Gaddafi of libya, long time rulers were deposed after 23, 29 and 42 years in power respectively.